A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions: Conclusion

 We have presented a new method for training a feedforward neural network.
-The core of the method relies on the contraction property of some activation functions (e.g. sigmoid function) and the geometry underlying the training of FNN.
-As a result, we have obtained a new cost function that needs to be minimized during the training process.
-The main advantage of the new functional resides in the fact that we have less non-linearities introduced by activation functions.
+The core of the method relies on the contraction property of some of the activation function (e.g. sigmoid function) and the geometry underlying the training of FNN.
+As a result we have obtained a new cost function that need to be minimized during the training process.
+The main advantage of the new functional resides in a fact that we have less non-linearities introduced by activation functions.

-The experiments that we have conducted show that our method leads to a faster learning convergence and also to a better recognition rate (classification error).
-In the first experiment, after 47.750 epochs, the classical method gives a classification error of 3.05 versus our method, which renders a classification error of 2.59.
-This behaviour remains valid for the next two experiments where we classification error for classical method was 2.97 versus 2.00 obtained with the new method, respectively 4.5 classification error obtained with classical method versus 2.79 the classification error obtained with the new method.
+The experiments that we have conducted show that our method results to a faster learning convergence and also to a better recognition rate (classification error).
+In the first experiment, after 47.750 epochs, the classical method gives a classification error of 3.05 versus our method which renders a classification error of 2.59.
+This behavior remains valid for the next two experiments, where the classification error for classical method was 2.97 versus 2.00 obtain with the new method, respectively 4.50 classification error obtained with classical method versus 2.79 the classification error obtained with the new method.
+Even when we have changed the dataset, we did obtain the same improvement by our method that we have seen in the previous experiments.
+More precisely, the classification error for the classical method was 6.20 versus 4.00 obtained by the new method.